-The Director of Sixth Form and Heads of Year work closely to ensure that all students at Lady Margaret School have access to independent advice and guidance appropriate for them.
+The Careers Lead, Miss Walton works together with the Director of Sixth Form and Heads of Year work closely to ensure that all students at Lady Margaret School have access to independent advice and guidance appropriate for them.
 A Careers Officer, employed by the school, from the Educational Development Trust, provide careers education information and guidance.
 This will take place in a number of ways – one-to-one careers guidance, small group discussion groups, whole tutor group and whole year group talks.
 Careers guidance and education is integrated into the PSHE programme.

 In Key Stage 3